Hestra Army Leather Gore-Tex Review

 Durability

 This glove is tough!
-Like other Hestra Gloves, the leather is best served when a leather conditioner is applied.
-This helps keep the exterior leather water-resistant.
+Like other Hestra Gloves, the leather lasts longer when a leather conditioner is applied, as it helps keep the exterior leather water-resistant.
 Applied one or two times per year, the conditioner will extend the life of this (and all) contenders.
 Throughout our testing, we found that this glove did not have any durability issues whatsoever.

 Features